Historical theology refers to the discipline of narrating the development of Christian theology.

 Steven Ozment writes of two types of historians: nomads and settlers.
 The former are intellectual historians and the latter are social-institutional historians.
 To the degree that historical theology has been the child of the history of ideas movement, there has been a tendency, which one sees in some surveys of historical theology, to focus on doctrine in the abstract, in isolation from its context.
 We might call this the “talking heads” approach, wherein theologians are considered one after another as a series of disembodied talking heads.
 It is might also be described as the “heroes and heretics” approach to history.
 As much as philosophers and theologians find such surveys useful, they are not always very accurate.

 The settlers in this analogy are social historians, who serve a valuable function for historical theology inasmuch as a theologian in a given time or place is as much a child of his time as we are.
 He lived in an economic system, a political system, a culture, a web of assumptions about the nature of things, and in a language group.
 To genuinely understand what a theologian said the historian must understand where he said and why.
 Writers inevitably respond to the questions of their age.
-The more we understand where and when a writer lived, the more completely we able to understand what a writer intended to say, to whom, and why.
-Of course we take the necessity of this sort of rich contextual background for understanding Scripture but it is no less necessary for understanding the history of theology.
+The more we understand where and when a writer lived, the more completely we are able to understand what a writer intended to say, to whom, and why.
+Of course we accept the necessity of this sort of rich contextual background for understanding Scripture but it is no less necessary for understanding the history of theology.

-Over against the history of ideas approach the tendency of most fields of historical inquiry since World War II, under the influence of varieties of Marxism, has been to marginalize ideas (doctrines) in favor of context so that ideas are regarded as insincere or mere expressions of religious experience or symbolic of attempts of the bourgeoisie to control the working classes through the use of religious dogma.
+Over against the history of ideas approach, the tendency of most fields of historical inquiry since World War II, under the influence of varieties of Marxism, has been to marginalize ideas (doctrines) in favor of context so that ideas are regarded as insincere or mere expressions of religious experience or symbolic of attempts of the bourgeoisie to control the working classes through the use of religious dogma.
 The best reply to such reductionism is to pay attention to what actually happened and what was said by a given writer in a particular place and time.
 Attention to facts, original sources, and texts has a way of marginalizing grand theories.

 The opposite mistake is sometimes referred to as the golden age approach in which a particular era is set up as a model for our time.
 The great problem with this approach to history is that it is not history at all but theology masquerading as history.
 The judgment as to which era or theologian got things right is essentially a theological rather than a historical judgment.
 A good historical theologian tries to keep himself out of the story by giving as clear, sympathetic, and compelling an account as possible.
 It is up to the reader to decide what he will do with that story.
 A second great fault with the golden age approach is that it is a poor account of the past.
 Since the fall there has been no golden age on the earth.
 Every era, place, and theologian in the history of the church will, upon close inspection, be found to have great sins and failings.